debian-janitor/zfSnap/OS-support.md

 ## Solaris/OpenSolaris?

-Starting with zfSnap v1.10.0 from solarislike branch, zfSnap was tested to work out of the box on:
+Starting with zfSnap v1.10.0 tested to work out of the box on:

   * Solaris 11 Express
   * OpenIndiana build 148